Table of Contents:

 Optimal Tire Pressure:

-Regularly check and maintain the recommended tire pressure.
+Regularly check and maintain proper tire pressure.

 Well-inflated tires reduce rolling resistance and improve efficiency.